The Smiling, Proud Wanderer: Sun Moon Holy Cult

-The Sun Moon Holy Cult (日月神教 (Rì Yuè Shén Jiào)) is based on Black Woods Cliff (黑木崖 (hēi mù yá); in present-day Xibaipo, Hebei).
-Its origin is unclear, Martial artists in the jianghu often refer to the Sun Moon Holy Cult as the "Demonic Cult" (魔教 (Mó Jiào)), as they previously did to the Ming Cult.
-Considered eccentric and heretical, the cult is a common enemy of the orthodox schools.
+The Sun Moon Holy Cult is a martial arts sect of unknown origin, based on Black Woods Cliff (in present-day Xibaipo, Hebei).
+In the jianghu, it is often referred to as the "Demonic Cult" as it is considered eccentric and heretical, and hence a common enemy of the "orthodox" side of the jianghu.
 Its members are known for engaging in various types of cult-like activities and committing heinous crimes.
 It was led by Ren Woxing until Dongfang Bubai ousts the former from power in a scheme.
 Dongfang treats his followers cruelly, forcing them to consume poison pills and giving them antidotes to temporarily ease their agony only if they obey him.
-Ren Woxing practises the "Cosmic Absorbing Power" (xīxīng dàfǎ), which allows him to drain and absorb an opponent's inner energy, while Dongfang Bubai is said to be invincible after he mastered the skills in the Sunflower Manual (葵花寶典 (kuíhuā báodiǎn)).
+Ren Woxing practises the "Cosmic Absorbing Power", which allows him to drain and absorb an opponent's neigong, while Dongfang Bubai is said to be invincible after he mastered the skills in the Sunflower Manual.